Skip to main content

 When you apply online, select “Climate Change and Society – MR.” You can use NC State’s web-based application system to check your application status at any time.

 Interested in core climate classes only?
-The 4-course, fully online Certificate Program provides this option.
+The four-course, fully online Certificate Program provides this option.

 Funding

-We do not offer financial support via teaching or research assistantships.
+We do not offer direct financial support from our program via teaching or research assistantships.

 All students are strongly urged to apply for external sources of funding as soon as possible.